rssllgrrtt/XamarinFormsControlMultiTargetTemplate/README.md

 Go there and throw James your support - he does great work.

 If you want to add support for other platforms then go for it.
-Just be kind enough to submit a PR please.
+Just be kind enough to submit a PR :)